Guys. This is a game changer. Seriously. Have you heard of a text expander? If you’re tired of paperwork, then you need to check it out!

 Check out the video above for a tutorial on how to get this set up!
 You can also enter your name and email at the bottom of this post, and I’ll send you a FREE step-by-step guide.

 Another tip?
 I use “***” as a placeholder for the student’s name (or appropriate pronoun).
-When I’m filling in the report, I can hit CTRL+F (Windows) or COMMAND+F (Mac) to quickly find all the stars.
+When I’m filling in the report, I can hit CTRL+F (Windows) or COMMAND+F (Mac) to quickly find and replace all the stars.
+You can also use a similar trick for pronouns (e.g., type “his/her” and then search to replace with the correct pronoun).

 STEP 3: Make a Cheat Sheet